uTensor/utensor_cgen/README.rst

 \ |mlp-alloc-graph|

-Once enabled the optimization transformer, ``tensor_alloc``, which is an offline tensor memory allocation planner, ``utensor-cli`` will generate ``uTensor`` runtime codes that use following optimized allocation plan:
+Once enabled the optimization transformer, ``tensor_alloc``, an offline tensor memory allocation planner, ``utensor-cli`` will generate ``uTensor`` runtime codes that use following optimized allocation plan:

 \ |mlp-alloc|

-- On the y-axis, these are tensor names ordered by topological sorting
+- y-axis: tensor names ordered by topological sorting
-- On the x-axis, these are the memory span occupied by each tensor
+- x-axis: these are the memory span occupied by each tensor

 .. offline-tensor-alloc-end